ErroneousBee/ACGWiki/content/TODO/Tasks.md

 * Print or buy new feet for 13 yellow Salmon litter pickers
 * Install new lock furniture on container door ( its in the grey cupboard )
 * Print Maps and tasklists for container and entrances.
 Need printer.
-* Purchase and replace barrow tyre and inner tube.
-3.5-8 tyre and tube ordered.

 # Potential Task Locations